Be in the beard business for a while, and you notice a worrying trend; a lack of Asian men with full beards. I mean

 And then the inevitable thing happened.
 Men started wondering; “Could I buy minoxidil and apply some to my face to grow a beard?”.

-Fast forward some years and there are thousands of men who have used minoxidil on their beards and credit their magical beard gains to the daily use of minoxidil.
+Fast forward some years and there are thousands of men who have used minoxidil on their beards and credit their magical beard gains to the daily use of the drug.

 Sometime after Minoxidil got so popular in “underground beard circles” researchers from Thailand decided to test it in a clinical environment4.